canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

 # Build a kernel snap

 The [kernel snap](https://snapcraft.io/docs/reference/development/yaml-schemas/the-kernel-snap/)
-one of the essential snaps that need to be specified in the {ref}`model assertion <reference-assertions-model>` when building a {ref}`custom image <how-to-guides-image-creation-add-custom-snaps>`.
+is one of the essential snaps that need to be specified in the {ref}`model assertion <reference-assertions-model>` when building a {ref}`custom image <how-to-guides-image-creation-add-custom-snaps>`.
 The snap can be updated but it cannot be swapped for a different kernel snap.